f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

         }
     }

-Once the slots have been removed form the partitions, you can Delete any chassis partitions that were configured.
+Once the slots have been removed from the partitions, you can Delete any chassis partitions that were configured.
 In this case both **Production** and **Development** chassis partitions will be deleted by sending API calls to the system controller IP address:

 .. code-block:: bash